weblicht/curb/src/components/DataContainer/README.md

 When instantiating a data container, you must supply a component as the value of its `displayAs` prop.
-This component is responsible for rendering the data in a suitable way.
+This component is responsible for rendering the data container in a suitable way.

-The rendering component will inherit all the data and control props from the data container, i.e., `data`, `idFor`, and `choose`/`unchoose`, `select`/`unselect` (if the container has an `id`).
+The rendering component will receive all the props from the data container (except `id`), including the data and, if the container has an `id`, the control props.

-The advantage of having a separate `displayAs` component is that it separates the logic of retrieving the data and managing the data container's state from the logic required to render the data in the UI.
-This makes it easy to render the same type of data in different ways in different parts of an application, just by writing different rendering components.

 Several components in the [GenericDisplay](../GenericDisplay) directory are designed to work well with data containers, and make it